Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 Space Launch Delta 45

 “Mark opened my eyes to different ways to manage stress as well as the large variety of services the GRT offers,” said U.S. Space Force Tech.
 Sgt.
 Molly Meyer, 645th Cyberspace Squadron non-commissioned officer in charge of standards and evaluation.
-“He left us feeling comfortable that we can approach him with any of our health issues or questions that come up.”
+“He left us feeling comfortable knowing that we can approach him with any of our health issues or questions that come up.”

 Emphasizing education, the GRT focuses on building skills that enhance positive behaviors and protective factors throughout a Guardian's career.
 This includes leveraging professional military education systems to cultivate a well-informed and health-conscious force.